Oscar Joseph Levis

 Oscar was 6-8 with a 3.33 ERA (161 ERA+) for the Cuban Stars during 1924 and also batted .281/.328/.368 (118 OPS+).
 He was 7th in the ECL in ERA+ (between Winters and Doc Sykes), tied for second in losses (one behind Darltie Cooper), tied Ryan for third with 83 strikeouts, was 9th in ERA (between Sykes and Lockhart) and 6th in Wins Above Replacement (4.5, between Flournoy and Martin Dihigo).
 Back in Cuba on October 11, he threw a no-hitter against his old Almendares team before the season began.
 When the regular season got underway, he went 9-7 for Habana, leading the league with 12 complete games and tying Bullet Rogan for the most wins.

 Early in 1925, he lost twice to a Negro League star team facing a Cuban star team, dropping decisions to Rogan and Bill Holland.
-Levis had a 6-6, 4.57 record (107 ERA+) in 1925 in the Negro Leagues.
+Levis had a 6-6, 4.57 record (107 ERA+) in the Negro Leagues in 1925.
 He was 8-4 with a 3.06 ERA for Habana in 1925-1926, leading the loop with 15 games pitched, two shutouts, 91 1/3 IP and 52 strikeouts.
 He went 7-2 with a save and a 3.79 ERA (114 ERA+) for the Cuban Stars in 1926.
 He tied Sam Cooper, Charles Corbett and Ping Gardner for 9th in wins in the ECL, tied Henry Gillespie for second with two shutouts (one shy of Gardner) and was 6th in WHIP (between Eustaquio Pedroso and Phil Cockrell.
 He became a US citizen that year.

 Levis was 3-1 for Marianao in Cuba's 1926-1927 Triangular Season.
 Back in the US in 1927, he was 9-4, finishing second behind Rats Henderson in winning percentage in the ECL.
 He helped Habana to a title in 1927-1928, posting a 7-2 record with a 3.14 ERA (134 ERA+).
 He also had a 99 OPS+ (.250/.325/.444, 9 RBI in 15 G).
 He was second in the CWL in strikeouts (48, 5 behind Bill Foster), led in wins (one ahead of Luque, Foster and William Bell), was 4th in ERA+ and ERA (between Dihigo and Bell), second in complete games (7, two behind Foster), second in IP (94 2/3, 27 1/3 behind Foster) and second in Wins Above Replacement (2.4, 1 behind Dihigo and .2 ahead of Luque and Chino Smith).